 Images can be placed anywhere on the page by dragging and dropping from folders on your computer or directly from other websites!
 These images can then be resized, repositioned and rotated at will.
 With layering options and the ability to lock images to a grid when repositioning.

 If you want to talk about your concept art progress or refer to your engineering drawings you can use this feature to display your images alongside your notes.

 The tool bar provides access to all of the main tools that are available in Logbook.
-Here you can switch between modes (text, image, drawing, formula, tag and code), switch between light and dark mode, change the paper type and change your drawing tool, brush size, opacity and colour whilst drawing.
+Here you can access user settings, navigate to different days, switch between modes (text, image, drawing, formula, tag and code) and change advanced tool options such as your drawing tool, brush size, opacity and colour whilst drawing.

 All of the functions of the toolbar can be accessed via keyboard shortcuts, and switching between modes can also be accomplished simply by ctrl + clicking on an existing page element corresponding to the desired tool.

 The comprehensive Formula Editor allows for quick and simple rendering of complex mathematical formulae, complete with syntax checking!